1. Get a Visitor Oyster card

-Possibly the best way to save money in London is by getting yourself an Oyster Card travel smartcard for the city's fantastic public transport system.
-Using a Visitor Oyster Card is more than 50% cheaper than buying one-day paper Travelcards or single tickets with cash (order one before you arrive to start saving immediately!).
+Oyster cards, Visitor Oyster cards and contactless payment cards offer the cheapest ways to travel in London.
+Using a Visitor Oyster Card* is more than 50% cheaper than buying one-day paper Travelcards or single tickets with cash (order one before you arrive to start saving immediately!).

 Insider tip: Visitor Oyster Card holders qualify for a range of food, drink and other discounts and special offers.

-Although you'll want to use public transport for longer journeys (see above), Central London is ideal for walking or cycling using the city's "Boris bike" scheme.
+Although you'll want to use public transport for longer journeys (see above), central London is ideal for walking or cycling using the city's Santander Cycles scheme.
 This way you see more sights, get some exercise and may even happen across some hidden gems on your journey!

 Insider tip: Especially at busy times, it's actually faster to walk between stations such as Covent Garden and Leicester Square.

 London has a host of amazing free attractions and landmarks that you can visit without spending a penny.
-These include top art galleries and museums including Tate Modern, Tate Britain, National Gallery and British Museum, and outdoor spaces such as Hyde Park and Hampstead Heath.
+These include top art galleries and museums including Tate Modern, National Gallery and British Museum, the Southbank Centre art complex, and outdoor spaces such as Hyde Park and Hampstead Heath.

 Insider tip: Don't miss free spectacles such as Changing the Guard.